grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 #### The interp-tracer tool

-The `interp-tracer` tool runs and instruments the compiled program using the Interpreter backend.
+The  **interp-tracer** tool runs and instruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically `FP_SUBNORMAL`, `FP_INFINITE` and `FP_NAN` values, or `INTEGER_OVERFLOW`, `CAST_INT_OVERFLOW`  and `DIV_BY_ZERO` operations, or `LOAD/STORE` errors.

-A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer).
+See the [complete documentation](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer) and the [Advanced debugging with interp-tracer](https://faustdoc.grame.fr/tutorials/debugging/) tutorial.

 #### The faust2caqt tool